 Not surprisingly, people tend to get passionate about food and cooking.
-In an installment of Diet for Dreamers we discussed Orville Redenbacher’s passion for popcorn: growing it, popping it, eating it.
+We once discussed Orville Redenbacher’s passion for popcorn: growing it, popping it, eating it.
 But most of us are just as guilty as Orville.
 We enjoy trying new foods and swapping recipes; we may catch ourselves singing the ad jingles for our favorite fast foods; most of us consider dining out at a fine restaurant a major event; and many of us collect cookbooks.

 There are television shows and even entire cable channels devoted solely to cooking.
 (Obviously, watching other people fix stuff to eat is now considered entertainment.)
 And let’s not forget cookbooks.
 Thin ones and thick ones; general or specialized; written by chefs or homemakers, actors and talk show hosts.
 Cooks seem to take special pride in displaying their numerous volumes, often on a shelf in the kitchen.
 And at Christmas or on birthdays, cookbooks frequently show up as gifts.
 What’s this obsession with bound collections of recipes?